YD-19/uol-llama2/README.md

 3. If you want to change model, simply rebuild with the following command, for example if you want to use `13b` model:

 `make build model=13b-chat`

+4. If CUDA our of memory, you can reduce the maximum sequence length with the following command:

+`make build seq_len=128`

+If using 4090, you could set seq_len=4096 for 7b-chat model